zextras/tech-doc/source/_includes/_postinstallation/dkim.rst

 This section provides directions to add a DKIM record to the DNS of the domain managed by a |product| installation.

-.. topic:: DKIM in a nutshell
+.. card:: DKIM in a nutshell

    The **D**\omain\ **K**\eys **I**\ dentified **M**\ ail (**DKIM**) is a method to verify that an e-mail was sent from a legitimate mail